-With the holidays fast approaching, now is a great time to start preparing your budget.
-When you create a specific budget for the holidays, you can reduce your stress levels and enjoy the season without worrying about money or January’s credit card bills.
+Creating a specific budget for the holidays, helps you reduce your stress levels and enjoy the season without worrying about money or January’s credit card bills.

 Here are five things you can do to prepare for the holidays without wrecking your budget.